KittiKovacs/Quahog_Bulletin-MS3/README.md

 - Mobile Collapse Button / Sidebar: The Mobile Collapse Button will appear on medium and small screens and shows the side navigation bar.

-- Tooltips: Materialize tooltips show up to give the user further explanation on the purpose of certain fields in the registration form and buttons.
+- Tooltips: Materialize tooltips show up to give the user further explanation on the purpose of certain fields such as in the registration form.

 - Footer: from Materialize to include the contact details for the City Hall and copyright information.